aherbert/gdsc-smlm/docs/imagej_plugins.rst

 * Operating system (e.g. Windows, Linux, Mac OS)
 * Screen resolution\ :sup:`1`

-:sup:`1` This is used to design dialogs that fit on the screen.
+:sup:`1` This can be used to design dialogs that fit on the screen.

 .. index:: Tracking Identifiers